Lesson 5 of 8 - evolve and enjoy a high-nurturance family

 "We have a loyalty conflict here, and _________ is in the middle."

 • Evolve an adult strategy for resolving family loyalty conflicts.
-Elements can include...
+Elements of your strategy can include...

-• if your strategy works well enough, appreciate each of you.
+_ if your strategy works well enough, appreciate each of you.
 If it doesn't, discuss what got in the way, and learn from that.
-The most common blocks are false-self wounds, unaware-ness, and not knowing how to communicate effectively.
+The most common blocks are psychological wounds, unawareness, and not knowing how to communicate effectively.

 Reflect - what are you thinking and feeling now?
 Do you feel these options would help you resolve most loyalty conflicts?
 If not - why?
 Are you willing to try these options and see what happens?

-Continue with additional options for typical divorcing families and stepfamilies or a worksheet to learn how your family resolves loyalty conflicts now.
+Continue with more loyalty-conflict options for typical divorcing families and stepfamilies and/or with a worksheet to learn how your family resolves these conflicts now.

 colorbar